pboling/debug_logging/README.md

 class Car
   # Adds the helper methods to the class.
   #   All helpers prefixed with debug_*,
-  #   except for the *notifies* decorator, which comes from extending DebugLogging::ClassNotifier
+  #   except for the *notified* decorator, which comes from extending DebugLogging::ClassNotifier
   extend DebugLogging
+  # For instance methods
+  #   Provides the versatile `i_notified` method decorator / macro
+  extend DebugLogging::InstanceNotifier
+  # For class methods
+  #   Provides the versatile `notified` method decorator / macro
+  extend DebugLogging::ClassNotifier

   # For instance methods:
   # Option 1: specify the exact method(s) to add instrumentation to
   #   NOTE: You can capture instance variable values as part of the event payload
-  include DebugLogging::InstanceNotifier.new(i_methods: [
+  i_notified [
     :drive,
     :stop,
     [:turn, {instance_variables: %i[direction angle]}],
-  ])

-  # For class methods
-  #   Provides the versatile `notifies` method decorator / macro
-  # For instance methods
-  #   Provides the versatile `i_notifies` method decorator / macro
-  extend DebugLogging::ClassNotifier
+  ]

   # == BEGIN CLASS METHODS ==
   # For class methods:
-  # Option 1: Use *notifies* as a method decorator
+  # Option 1: Use *notified* as a method decorator
-  notifies def self.make
+  notified def self.make
     new
   end
   def self.design(*_args)